spyder-ide/spyder-docs/README.md

 ## Spyder IDE Documentation

-This repo contains the up to date sources for the Spyder scientific development environment's documentation.
+This repository contains the source of the documentation for Spyder, the Scientific Python Development Environment.

 For more information about Spyder itself, please see the [website](https://spyder-ide.github.io/) and the [main repo](https://github.com/spyder-ide/spyder)